Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Davoren Park was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Davoren Park was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-In terms of ancestry, the top three groups were English (32.0%), Australian (28.1%), and Other (12.2%).
-There were also notable differences in the representation of certain ethnic groups: German was overrepresented at 4.8% compared to 4.4% regionally, Russian at 0.4% versus 0.3%, and Serbian at 0.4% versus 0.2%.
+The top three ancestry groups were English (32.0%), Australian (28.1%), and Other (12.2%).
+Some other ethnic groups showed notable differences: German at 4.8% in Davoren Park versus 4.4% regionally, Russian at 0.4% versus 0.3%, and Serbian at 0.4% versus 0.2%.

 Frequently Asked Questions - Diversity